Zhihong0321/better-wsl/LAUNCHER_GUIDE.md

 1. Press `Win + R`
 2. Type `shell:startup` and press Enter
 3. Create a shortcut to `start-silent.vbs` in this folder
-4. Better CLI will start automatically when Windows starts!
+4. Better WSL will start automatically when Windows starts!

 ### Option 2: Task Scheduler
 1. Open Task Scheduler